thoughtspot/thoughtspot.github.io/_complex-search/about-pinned-measures.md

 What if you want to aggregate a value by a specific attribute (for example, show revenue by product)?
 This is known as a grouped aggregation, but some people call it a pinned measure or level-based measure.
-You can do this for any aggregation using the grouping formulas.
+You can do this for any aggregation using the grouping functions.

-Each of the grouping formulas accepts a measure and one or more optional
+Each of the grouping functions accepts a measure and one or more optional
 attributes:

 ```